How to Fade Chest and Décolletage Hyperpigmentation

 - Combining compatible ingredients (vitamin C AM + kojic acid PM)

-- Avoiding sun exposure during peak hours (10am-4pm)
+- Avoiding peak sun hours (10am-4pm)

-Factors That Slow Results
+Factors That May Slow Results

 - Continued sun exposure without protection

-- Deep dermal pigmentation (melasma, poikiloderma)
+- Deep pigmentation (melasma, poikiloderma)

-- Hormonal fluctuations (birth control, menopause)
+- Hormonal shifts (birth control, menopause)

-- Over-exfoliating (causes inflammation → more pigmentation)
+- Over-exfoliating (causes more irritation and dark spots)

 Common Mistakes to Avoid

-⚠️ Mistake #1: Forgetting Sunscreen on the Chest
+Mistake #1: Forgetting Sunscreen on the Chest

-The chest needs the same sun protection as your face—a full teaspoon for complete coverage.
-Without daily SPF 30+, you'll never fade existing spots and will continue creating new ones.
+The chest needs the same sun protection as your face.
+Use a full teaspoon for complete coverage.

-⚠️ Mistake #2: Using Facial Strength Products
+Mistake #2: Using Facial-Strength Products

-⚠️ Mistake #3: Expecting Fast Results
+Mistake #3: Expecting Fast Results

-Chest hyperpigmentation often represents years of accumulated damage.
+Chest dark spots often represent years of built-up damage.
 Safe, effective fading takes 8-12+ weeks.
-Products promising faster results often contain irritants that worsen pigmentation.

-⚠️ Mistake #4: Over-Exfoliating
+Mistake #4: Over-Exfoliating

-⚠️ Mistake #5: Neglecting the Neck
+Mistake #5: Neglecting the Neck

 Treat the neck and chest as one unit.
-Stopping treatment at the jawline creates an obvious color mismatch.
-Extend all products from face to mid-chest.
+Stopping treatment at the jawline creates a visible color mismatch.

 When to Consider Professional Treatments